sergei202/okcoders-module2/week1/README.md

 _Statements_ are basically actions.
 Assigning variables are statements, loops and `if` blocks are as well:
 ```
 var a = 23;			// This is a statement.
-We are creating a variable called 'a'
+We are creating a variable called 'a'.
 a + 10;				// This is not a statement.
-Nothing get changed.
+It's an expression.
 if(a>10) doThis();		// This is a statement.
 ```